T.I.: 2010–2011: No Mercy and drug charges

 On March 26, 2010, T.I. was released from a halfway house where he had been serving the remainder of his prison sentence for weapons possession.
 Soon after his release he was in the studio working on his seventh studio album titled King Uncaged.
 Jim Jonsin, the producer who previously worked with him on his single, "Whatever You Like" and R&B singer Trey Songz, were scheduled to work on the project.

 T.I. made his first public appearance since prison, stepping out with then fiancée Tameka "Tiny" Cottle in support of her Alzheimer's research fundraiser "For the Love of Our Fathers" at Atlanta's Opera venue.
 "I am very well, very happy to be seen," said T.I., who joined Cottle onstage at the end of the benefit.
 T.I. released a new promotional single titled "I'm Back" on March 8, 2010.
 The single peaked at No. 44 on the Billboard Hot 100 charts.
 Around this time, he made a featured guest appearance on Diddy-Dirty Money's single "Hello Good Morning", the single peaked at No. 27 in US and charted internationally in eight other countries.

-He also made a guest appearance on Larry King Live on May 13, to discuss with Larry King about his nine-month prison term on federal gun charges and other topics.
+He made a guest appearance on Larry King Live on May 13, to discuss with Larry King about his nine-month prison term on federal gun charges and other topics.
 T.I. released a promotional soundtrack single entitled, "Yeah Ya Know (Takers)" on May 24.
 It peaked at number forty-four on the Billboard Hot 100 and number sixty-eight on the Canadian Hot 100.
-T.I. released another promotional single entitled; "Got Your Back" which featured American R&B singer Keri Hilson and peaked at number thirty-eight in the US.
-Later, T.I. made more featured single appearances such as Jamie Foxx's single "Winner" also featuring Justin Timberlake and Drake's single "Fancy" also featuring Swizz Beatz.
-Both singles made charted on the Billboard charts peaking at the top 50.
+T.I. released another promotional single entitled "Got Your Back" which featured American R&B singer Keri Hilson and peaked at number thirty-eight in the US.
+Later, T.I. made more featured single appearances such as Jamie Foxx's single "Winner", featuring Justin Timberlake, and Drake's single "Fancy", featuring Swizz Beatz.
+Both singles charted on the Billboard charts, peaking at the top 50.

-Prior to the album's release T.I. decided to release a mixtape titled Fuck a Mixtape; the move was somewhat controversial due to its title, with many feeling he was insulting the Mixtape format.
+Prior to the album's release, T.I. decided to release a mixtape titled Fuck a Mixtape.
+The move was somewhat controversial due to its title, with many feeling he was insulting the Mixtape format.
 T.I. has addressed the issue by stating that it was a response to all the people who told him to just focus on an album and not on a mixtape.
 T.I. further defended his decision to release a mixtape by saying: "I already have 60, 70 songs.
 A lot of these songs are period pieces that speak volumes to what's going on right now.
 If I hold onto them next year or the year after, they'll be dated, because my life will be in another direction.
 If I'm not gonna put it on the album — and they all can't make the album — then they might as well have another platform to present it to the world".